 I wasn’t a quilter until recently, I used to sew clothes for myself and kids and some home decor items (mostly curtains).
 So I wasn’t used to rotary cutters, although I had all the time many different kinds of sewing scissors and I thought that rotary cutters are only used by quilters.

 Some time ago, before deciding to share my sewing experience with others, I started to sew leather.
 I heard from more experienced people that a rotary cutter is excellent for cutting leather and will transform you in a real leather cutting machine.
 So I tried it.
 And it was awful!
-I even film it so you can laugh now together with me – at the time I was so surprised at the way a rotary cutter works.
+At that time I was so surprised at the way a rotary cutter works.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.